iamadithyadev/23CSE111_CourseRegistrationSystem_C07/README.md

 ## ✅ Conclusion

 This project demonstrates how a real-world course registration system can be implemented using Java and Object-Oriented Programming principles.
-It provides a structured and efficient way to manage users, courses, and registrations while reducing manual errors and improving data handling.
+It provides a structured and efficient way to manage users, courses, and registrations while reducing manual errors and improving data handlin